grempe/grempe.github.io/contact.md

 *Supports : Text Messaging / Voice Calls / Video Calls / Photos / Videos*

-### miniLock

-[minilock](https://minilock.io/) is a Chrome browser extension that uses your email and a secret passphrase to generate a miniLock ID. miniLock IDs are small and easy to share online — anyone can use your ID to encrypt files to you, and you can encrypt files to friends using their miniLock IDs. miniLock is a pretty simple way to encrypt any document and can be used by almost anyone.
-Your miniLock public key is small enough to fit in a Tweet.

-{% highlight text %}
-miniLock ID (glenn@rempe.us):
-2Gas5UUw2piLwcHYcmmnRqJnCXADvnRBVT8TEAeVrfPZHw
-{% endhighlight %}

-*Supports : Encrypted Files (send as attachment via another method)*

 ### XMPP + OTR Chat

 Learn more about [using XMPP+OTR+TOR in a great article](https://theintercept.com/2015/07/14/communicating-secret-watched/){:target="_blank"} by Micah Lee.
 Please contact me in advance if you wish to chat via XMPP + OTR.